SM-70: Michael Gartenschläger

 The true nature and purpose of the SM-70 was eventually determined after Hamburg resident and former East German political prisoner Michael Gartenschläger — who had led a party of six defectors in a successful escape across the border in 1971—successfully infiltrated the border defenses near Büchen on 30 March 1976, dismantled a live SM-70 from its mount, and returned safely to present the mine to West German authorities for inspection.
 Against official advice, Gartenschläger made a second successful trip to the same section of fence on 23 April and retrieved another live SM-70.
 The event made West German newspapers, and tipped off the border guards that the sector was being targeted for sabotage.
 A special 29-member task force was assembled to prepare concealed firing positions in the area and set up an ambush for the culprit.

-On 1 May 1976, as Gartenschläger was climbing over the East German fence for his third attempt, he was captured in the beam of a searchlight and blown off his ladder by a burst of automatic gunfire.
+On 1 May 1976, as Gartenschläger was climbing over the East German fence for his third attempt, he was captured in the beam of a searchlight and blown off his ladder by a fatal burst of automatic gunfire.
 There was no request for surrender.